HotelASP/RT/README.md

 Fast mode increases concurrency (subject to file descriptor guardrails), caps timeouts to 0.3 seconds, disables banner collection and retries, prefers SYN scanning when allowed, shuffles port order, and scans private/internal targets as-is.
 When Scapy is installed and the scanner runs with root privileges, fast mode now auto-switches to SYN probing and prints a helpful notice when that promotion is not possible.
 The terminal output will confirm the effective settings whenever `--fast` is used.

+### Compatibility mode (`--mode1`)

+Mode 1 intentionally turns off the asynchronous engine and instead walks the requested ports with a **single blocking** `socket.create_connection()` call at a time.
+It mirrors the behaviour of legacy shell scripts: deterministic ordering, no external dependencies beyond the Python standard library, and automatic mapping of common TCP service names.
+Because it does not use concurrency, banner collection, or retry logic, this mode trades features and throughput for simplicity.
+Expect it to be slower than the default scanner and *much* slower than `--fast`, especially on large port ranges.

 ## How the code is organised

 - **Argument parsing:** `build_cli_parser()` defines the command-line interface and wires default values from the `DEFAULTS` dictionary.
 Running without parameters simply produces a namespace populated by those defaults.